zenml-io/zenml/docs/book/guides/common-usecases/custom-materializer.md

 Please note that for multiple outputs a dictionary can be supplied of type {OUTPUT_NAME: MATERIALIZER_CLASS} to the `with_return_materializers` function.

-Also notice that `with_return_materializers` need only be called on step1, all downstream steps will use the same `materializer` by default.
+Also, notice that `with_return_materializers` need only be called on step1, all downstream steps will use the same `materializer` by default.

 This will yield the proper response as follows: